vovarudakov/trading-bot/README.md

 Next steps:
 1. Save aggregated data by time range into a database to avoid the API limits and/or memory load if needed to analyze data for a longer time period
-2. Write e2e and unit tests for services
+2. Add unit tests for services and improve e2e tests
 3. Improve data analytics e.g. introducing forecast
 4. Add API documentation tool e.g. OpenAPI
 5. Standardize error handling and error codes